ChristianPari/APIs/Weather/README.md

 April 24, 2020
 2:10pm - 2:15pm
 Made there be labels that are initially empty but once a location is searched for the weather appears next to the label, and ensured that if a new search is made that the previous data is deleted and the new info is assigned.

+2:15pm - 2:30pm
+Created if statments within the API request that if the code received isn't 200 (ok) then don't run the function that fills the DOM with weather data because it would be undefined because the searched location doesnt exist if the code isn't 200.

+2:30pm - 3:30pm
+Spent time testing and ensuring no errors would occur.
+Added CSS to help display look a little better, nothing crazy.